DhalEynn/polychess/README.md

 Discord server link (for supervision) : https://discord.gg/E3SM5VJ

 PolyChess (named polychess as Git repository) is a Chess engine written in Python and modified by Alpha0, a team of students on a course on project management at the engineering school Polytech Annecy-Chambéry.
+This project is now finished (but not completed !).

-The aim of this repository is not to provide any complete Chess engine but the best version we can develop following the client requests.
+The aim of this repository is not to provide any complete Chess engine but the best version we can develop following the client requests in a set limit of time.
 As a consequence, persons interested in this project should check the different forks of the parent repository.

 The required features for PolyChess are: